Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 grep "Sorghum" species.txt # find lines containing "Sorghum"

-grep -i "sorghum" species.txt # -i = case-insensitive search
+grep -i "sorghum" species.txt # -i: case-insensitive (matches Sorghum, SORGHUM, sorghum)

-grep -c "Sorghum" species.txt # -c = count matching lines
+grep -c "Sorghum" species.txt # -c: count matching lines (prints a number)

-grep -n "Sorghum" species.txt # -n = show line numbers
+grep -n "Sorghum" species.txt # -n: show line numbers alongside matches

-grep -r "Sorghum" ~/projects/ # -r = search recursively in a folder
+grep -r "Sorghum" ~/bash-linux-bioinformatics/ # -r: search all files in folder recursively

-grep "^@" sample.fastq # find all read headers in FASTQ (start with @)
+grep "^@" sample.fastq # find all read headers (lines starting with @)

-grep "ERROR" pipeline.log # find errors in a log file
+grep "ERROR" pipeline.log # find all error lines in a log file

 sort — Sort lines